Gustavia: History

 Saint Barthélemy was first claimed by France in 1648.
 The island was given to Sweden in exchange for trade rights in Gothenburg in 1784 and Sweden founded the Swedish West India Company.
 Prospering during the Napoleonic Wars, assets were low thereafter, and the island was sold back to France in 1878.

 The eventual site of Gustavia was first called Le Carénage (The Careening) after the shelter it provided to damaged ships.
 According to the archives, the name Gustavia appeared between December 28, 1786, and February 9, 1787.
 Gustavia remains as a reflection of the Swedish period, during which a minority of the population of approximately 4% were of Swedish origin.

-Three forts built in the mid- to late 17th century protected the harbour: Oscar (formerly Gustav Adolf), Karl and Gustav.
+Three forts built in the mid- to late 18th century protected the harbour: Fort Oscar (formerly Gustav Adolf), Fort Karl and Fort Gustav.
 There are two main churches in town, the Roman Catholic, Our Lady of the Assumption, built in 1829 and St Bartholomew's Anglican Church on the harbour front, which was built in 1855.

-Gustavia's sister city is Piteå, located in Norrbotten, Sweden.

 Amenities

-The sites of Fort Karl, overlooking Shell Beach south of town, and Fort Gustav, at the base of the lighthouse to the north, are popular with hikers.
+The sites of Fort Karl, overlooking Shell Beach south of town, and Fort Gustav, at the base of the Gustavia Lighthouse to the north, are popular with hikers.
 Fort Oscar, at the tip of Gustavia Peninsula, houses the Gendarmerie.
 There is a museum at the end of Victor Schœlcher Road on the peninsula.
 Gustavia has a few restaurants serving American, Italian, French and other types of food.
 Gustavia has many high-end boutiques that are an essential source of revenue for the island, and one of the most high class luxury hotels on the island.
 There is a Royal Swedish Consulate at Gustavia (Consul Dantes Magras).